GenesysGo/docs-shadow-cloud/wield/README.md

 A: First, ensure your `config.toml` is set up correctly and that you've given execution permissions to `start_wield.sh` with `chmod +x`.
 Check the service status with `sudo journalctl -u wield` for more details.
 If `wield.service` shows as failed, try adjusting the settings in `start_wield.sh` or use the `--help` command for guidance.
 Share any errors or issues in the support channel for further assistance.

 ## **Q: How can I troubleshoot errors or issues with my Wield Node?**

 A: For troubleshooting, check the system logs, review the node's configuration files for errors, and ensure that all dependencies are installed correctly.
 You can also seek help from the Discord community support channels by sharing specific error messages or logs.

-## **Q: How do I check log files for my Wield Node?**
+## **Q: How do I check the status and log files for my Wield Node?**

 A: Log files can be checked using command-line tools like `cat`, `less`, `tail`, or `grep`.
 The specific log file location may vary based on your node configuration.
 Use `journalctl` to check systemd service logs, for example, `sudo journalctl -u wield.service`.
+You can check the status of your node by running the command `sudo systemctl status wield`.
+This will give you an overview of your node's current operational status.
+You can monitor the finalization process by using the command `tail -f config.log | grep "finalized"`.
+This will filter the log entries to show you only the lines that mention "finalized," allowing you to track the finalization process in real-time.

+**Q: Where can I find the log file on my server?**
+A: The log file is usually located in `/home/dagger/config.log`.

+**Q: How do I find my node ID?**

+A: Run `./shdw-keygen pubkey id.json` in the `/home/dagger` directory, assuming you have the `shdw-keygen` program downloaded.

+**Q: How do I check my node's version and upgrade if necessary?**
+A: You can check your node's version with `./wield --version`.
+To upgrade, you can use the interactive installer script, which now includes an option to upgrade.

+**Q: How do I update to the latest version of the software?**
+A: You can update your node by stopping the service, downloading the latest binary, and then restarting the service.
+Detailed commands are provided by users in the chat.

 ## **Q: What is log rotation and how do I set it up for my node?**
 A: Log rotation is a system for managing log files so they don't consume too much disk space.
 You can set up log rotation using the `logrotate` utility on Linux, configuring it to rotate your node's log files based on size or time.

 ## **Q: Can I run a Wield Node on a system with less than the recommended specs for testing purposes?**
 A: You can try running a node on a system with lower specs, but it may not perform optimally and may crash, especially if the RAM and CPU power do not meet the minimum requirements.
 The team may learn from your experience, but there's no guarantee it will work smoothly.

 ## **Q: How can I check system usage on my server?**